Best Suburbs for Downsizers in Perth, The 2026 Guide

 Do downsizers need mortgage insurance?

-No - most downsizers purchase with a deposit well above 20%, avoiding LMI entirely.
+No, most downsizers purchase with a deposit well above 20%, avoiding LMI entirely.
 With substantial equity from your existing home, you're typically buying with a 40-60% deposit or purchasing outright without any borrowing.

-What are the tax implications of downsizing?
+What are the superannuation implications of downsizing in Perth?

-Can I get an interest-only loan as a downsizer?
+Can downsizers get an interest-only loan?

 Yes, though it's less common for downsizer purchases since most are buying with substantial deposits.
 Interest-only can make sense during bridging periods or where you're planning to pay down the loan using sale proceeds from your existing home within a specific timeframe.